-- Tulpa are super weird, but extremely fascinating as a concept.
+- Tulpa are a super weird, but fascinating concept.
 'Tulpa' is a term that refers to our internal thoughtforms of conscious entities.
 For example, while Santa may not exist in the real world, we all have an internal tulpa of Santa that we've trained to essentially simulate Santa in our minds.
 Tulpa can exist for living people, dead people, historical people, and even our concept of ourselves is a tulpa in some ways.

 - Some tulpa are trained off of our religious cultures: Santa, God, Jesus, etc. Others are trained off of our memories of people who have passed away: ghosts, dreams, and all of our internal voices.

 - All of our classic mental archetypes for father, mother, grandfather, grandmother, boss, teacher, etc are loosely defined tulpa that will pull partly from cultural sources, and partly from personal experiences.

 - Even our personal sense of self identity is a tulpa that we feed, act through, and help train other people on as they get to know us.

 - Nothing in our universe can travel faster than light.